metadata101/iso19139.ca.HNAP/docs/search/records.md

     ![](img/search_record_creation.png)
     *Record updated in the last week*

-5. To search for records in the year `2012` use the advanced search options to fill in:
+5. To search for data in the year `2016` use the advanced search options to fill **Resources created in the last** in:

       --------------------- -------------------------------------------------
       From                  `2016-01-01`